soflass1293/cdk-dynamodb-meilisearch-typescript/README.md

 Create an account in [Meilisearch Cloud](https://www.meilisearch.com/cloud) and get the host URL and the API key from your settings.

 3. Import the package
-Import "WithCloudSearch" into the stack containing the table definition
+Import "WithCloudSearch" into the stack containing the table definition  - **Required**
 ```typescript
 import { WithCloudSearch } from "cdk-dynamodb-search";
 ```